Is someone spying on your business? Or even worse—stealing from it from right under your nose?

 Making sure they perform the same due diligence on their third-parties (known as your fourth-party vendors) is also crucial.
 Many companies will soon learn that their fourth- and fifth-party vendors may be overseas companies or companies that are included on the Office of Foreign Assets Control (OFAC) SDN lists that you cannot do business with.

 Make sure you fully understand what is covered by your cyber liability insurance policy—and what isn’t covered.

-Organizations can get into a messy situation when they expect an insurance policy will protect them completely or reimburse them should a threat actor be successful against their system or data.
+Organizations can get into a messy situation when they expect an insurance policy to protect them completely or to reimburse them if a threat actor successfully compromises their system or data.
 Cybersecurity insurance is there to help you if your controls and processes fail—not restore your system without you doing anything to help prevent the attack or breach.

-Most cyber liability insurance policies have a section in the policy (or included in the underwriting process) that details the controls your organization should be performing should an attack occur.
-A condensed (and not all inclusive) list for most insurance companies is:
+Most cyber liability insurance policies have a section in the policy (or included in the underwriting process) that details the controls your organization should be performing if an attack occurs.
+For most insurance companies, those activities will include (but might not be limited to):

 - A risk assessment process (internal and/or external);